GeraudF/alx-low_level_programming/0x02-functions_nested_loops/README.md

 8-24_hours.c:a function that prints every minute of the day of Jack Bauer, starting from 00:00 to 23:59.Prototype: void jack_bauer(void);You can listen to this soundtrack while coding :)
 9-times_table.c:a function that prints the 9 times table, starting with 0.Prototype: void times_table(void);Format: see example
 10-add.c:a function that adds two integers and returns the result.Prototype: int add(int, int);
+11-print_to_98.c:a function that prints all natural numbers from n to 98, followed by a new line.